sammaxfleet/THISORTHATAPI/README.md

 - Likes (to indicate if a user likes another user's professional networking post)
 - Comments (to make a comment on a professional networking post)
 - Followers (For users to follow each other)
+- Saved (for users to save their favourite posts)

 # Strategy Plane